How Warren Buffet Became One of the Wealthiest People in America

 1971: Warren, at his wife's request, purchases a $150,000 summer home at Laguna Beach.

 1973: Stock prices begin to drop and Warren is euphoric.
-At his direction, Berkshire issues notes at eight percent.
+At his direction, Berkshire issues notes at 8 percent.
 Berkshire also begins to acquire stock in the Washington Post Company.

-1974: Due to falling stock prices, the value of Berkshire's stock portfolio began to fall.
-Warren's personal wealth was cut by over 50 percent.
+1974: Due to falling stock prices, the value of Berkshire's stock portfolio begins to fall.
+Warren's personal wealth is cut by over 50 percent.

 1977: Berkshire indirectly purchases the Buffalo Evening News for $32.5 million.
 He would later be brought up on antitrust charges by a competing paper.

-1978: Susie introduces Warren to Astrid, who eventually moves in with him.
+1978: Susie introduces Warren to Astrid Menks, a Latvian-American philanthropist and former cocktail waitress, who eventually moves in with him.

-1981: Munger and Buffett create the Berkshire Charitable Contribution plan, allowing each shareholder to donate some of the company's profits to his or her personal charities.
+1981: Munger and Buffett create the Berkshire Charitable Contribution plan, allowing each shareholder to donate some of the company's profits to their personal charities.

 1983: Berkshire ends the year with $1.3 billion in its corporate stock portfolio.